NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

             }

             /*only for NE do we have to check the entire linked list;
-            for all the other op it is guaranteed that the block being searched will have an entry,if it exists, satisying that op.*/
-            if (op != NE) {
+            for all the other op it is guaranteed that the block being searched will have an entry, if it exists, satisying that op. */ if (op != NE) {
                 break;
             }

-            // block = next block in the linked list, i.e., the rblock in the leafHead.
+            // block = next block in the linked list, i.e., the rblock in leafHead.
             // update index to 0.
         }